 A smart contract is a computer program, the difference is that the smart contracts are immutable, so it requires great care to program them and should be tested on several levels before deployment.
 This section presents the recommended life cycle a smart contract should follow in order to avoid the dangers of mis-programming.

+Figure 1: Life-cycle of a smart contract

 Smart Contracts – Planning, coding and Testing